joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/10/28/movies/netflix-expiring-november.html?searchResultPosition=7

 **Five Ways to Prevent the Next Sandy**\
-`When Hurricane Sandy deluged the region, leaders promised bold action.
+`When Hurricane Sandy deluged New York City, leaders promised bold action.
 Ten years later, it’s fair to ask: What, exactly, has been done?`\
 https://nytimes.com/2022/10/28/nyregion/hurricane-sandy-nyc-10-year-anniversary.html?searchResultPosition=8

 **A Timeline of Hurricane Sandy**\